Social media posts that help out burglars

 How to protect yourself on social media

-If you want to limit your chances of theft or a burglary attempt in your home, here are some simple yet highly effective ways to protect yourself and your home through social media.
-It’s worth noting that alongside these tips, you can further increase your home security by introducing indoor cameras and outdoor cameras, with access on your smartphone, should you ever need to check in whilst you’re away.
+If you want to limit your chances of theft or a burglary attempt in your home, here are some simple yet highly effective ways to protect yourself and your home through securing your social media:

 1. Change your privacy settings

 If you have no real reason to keep your profile public, then consider setting it to private.
 This is especially true if you only use social media to stay in touch with trusted friends and family.
-This way, only the people you know personally can view what you post.
+This way, only the people you know personally can view what you post - and hopefully, burglars can’t.

 2. Turn off location tracking